 Pte.
-Lawrence Rheuben Boutle – photo courtesy RSL Virtual War Memorial
+Laurence Rheuben Boutle – photo courtesy RSL Virtual War Memorial

-After their arrival in Cairns, Lawrence attended the State School in Cairns and was living in Hutton Street and the family later moved to Abbott Street Cairns.
-Lawrence was a member of the Senior Cadets.
+After their arrival in Cairns, Laurence attended the State School in Cairns and was living in Hutton Street, the family later moved to Abbott Street Cairns.
+Laurence was a member of the Senior Cadets.
 His elder brother, Edwin, joined the army in 1916, was wounded and returned home in May 1918.

 He arranged from his army pay, to have his father William paid 3 shillings per day.
 He embarked on the HMAT Hororato on the 14 June 1917 and proceeded from England to France on the 18 December 1917.

 Laurence Rheuben Boutle was killed in action in France on the 28 March 1918.
 A memorial is in Villers-Bretonneux Military Cemetery, Picardie, France.

 HMAT Hororata A20 – photo courtesy Australian War Memorial

 The First Expeditionary Force: the Thursday Island Expedition: a collection of reference documents.
 Denis Bird, 2015 [CDFHS Library]

 Christine Forrester Collection